BelledonneCommunications/linphone-sdk/lime/README.md

 Documentation
 -------------

-To generate the Doxygen documentation files (having ran the cmake command):
+To generate the Doxygen documentation files (having ran the cmake command with ENABLE_DOC On):

 ```
  make doc